 Finally, if you’re willing to invest in a new guitar, check out FreeNote’s 12-tone Ultra Plus guitar, which features 36 different pitches per octave.
-This guitar has all the standard frets, plus a bunch of others that allow for rather interesting sounds (your 11th chords, for example, will sounds gloriously consonant).
+This guitar has all the standard frets, plus a bunch of others that allow for rather interesting sounds (your eleventh chords, for example, will sound gloriously consonant).
 This video, featuring microtonal musician Jon Catler, offers some highlights.

 This guitar and video brings us to another rabbit hole: microtonal music.

 Guitar intonation: How to recognize and fix tuning issues

 Seven causes — and remedies — of guitar fret buzz

 Recording acoustic guitar: Experiment with mic placement